Balekian Hayes P.L.L.C. - Logo

 Contact a Dallas Divorce Attorney Today

 At Balekian Hayes, PLLC, our sensitive Texas family law attorneys understand the emotional and legal difficulties that accompany a divorce from a toxic personality.
 We provide personalized legal advice and compassionate support to guide you confidently through this challenging time.
 When actionable steps fail to improve your relationship, we are here to help you dissolve your marriage and put you in the best position to start a fresh and fulfilling new life.
-Contact our office today for a confidential consultation.
+Contact a divorce attorney at our office today for a confidential consultation.

 Contact Us